The frequency of these cysts is also a matter of controversy. In general, they are thought to present in ~5% of knee MR studies 4.

 - while meniscal tears are associated with the vast majority of cysts, anteriorly located lateral parameniscal cysts are less likely to have underlying meniscal tears 9

 - some authors suggest a critical size of a meniscal tear at 12mm along the circumferential axis as identified using MRI, as a discrimination cut off for parameniscal cyst formation 10

 The cysts of medial meniscus usually are along the posterior aspect of posterior horn whereas those of lateral meniscus are along the anterior/anterolateral aspect of the anterior horn or body.

 Plain radiographs may show soft tissue swelling at expected locations.

-High resolution musculoskeletal ultrasound can be highly sensitive and usually shows the cystic nature of the lesion.
+High-resolution musculoskeletal ultrasound can be highly sensitive and usually shows anechoic or more commonly hypoechoic lesion in keeping with the cystic nature of the lesion.
 It may also demonstrate the associated meniscal tear.

 MRI is the investigation of choice for comprehensive imaging of the knee.
 Many of the cysts are non-palpable and these patients present with knee pain hence MRI can demonstrate the meniscal tear as well as the cyst.

 - T2: high signal (but often not as high as synovial fluid 4)

 - T1 C+ (Gd): no enhancement